Mush-0/git-CheatSheet/README.md

     1. git branch -d <-name-> (Deletes the branch)
     1. git checkout <-name-> (switch to diff branch to work on)
     1. git checkout -- <-file-name-> (replace that file with same from last commit)
+    1. git checkout <638ee7> <-newName-> (grab that file from history with <-specified hash-> and rename it then puts it in current working space)
     <hr>

 ### git merge